-- 2. The following rules shall be used to determine whether a transfer requires Board approval: - A. Rules for All Transfers: - Individual transfer amounts may be made in a single transfer or multiple transfers if, in aggregate, they do not exceed the amount authorized. - B. Rules for Transfers Between Appropriated Items or Classes: - A transfer between classes (e.g., amounts transferred between Ordinary Annual Expenses and Capital Outlay) requires Board approval. - A transfer between appropriated items requires Board approval. - C. Rules for Transfers Within Appropriated Items: - Applicable to all appropriated items except CIP, Expense Major Maintenance and Capital Major Maintenance: - Transfer of amounts within each appropriated item requires approval of the Executive Director. - CIP (appropriated item): - Board approval is required for any transfers between CIP projects. - Transfer amounts between fiscal years within the 5-year CIP approved project budget, requires approval of the Executive Director with notification to the Board. - If the transfer amount exceeds the 5-year CIP approved project budget, Board approval is required. - Capital or Expense Major Maintenance (appropriated items): - Transfer amounts to projects related to emergency, safety and health require approval of the Executive Director with notification to the Board. - The transfer of funds between projects within Capital or Expense Major Maintenance require approval of the Executive Director with notification to the Board.
-If the individual transfer will increase the total approved project budget more than \$175,000 or available program budget, Board approval is required.
+The following rules shall be used to determine whether a transfer requires Board approval:

+A. Rules for All Transfers:

+Individual transfer amounts may be made in a single transfer or multiple transfers if, in aggregate, they do not exceed the amount authorized.

+B. Rules for Transfers Between Appropriated Items or Classes:

+- A transfer between classes (e.g., amounts transferred between Ordinary Annual Expenses and Capital Outlay) requires Board approval. - A transfer between appropriated items requires Board approval.

+C. Rules for Transfers Within Appropriated Items:

+- Applicable to all appropriated items except CIP, Expense Major Maintenance and Capital Major Maintenance: - Transfer of amounts within each appropriated item requires approval of the Executive Director. - CIP (appropriated item): - Board approval is required for any transfers between CIP projects. - Transfer amounts between fiscal years within the 5-year CIP approved project budget, requires approval of the Executive Director with notification to the Board. - If the transfer amount exceeds the 5-year CIP approved project budget, Board approval is required. - Capital or Expense Major Maintenance (appropriated items): - o Transfer amounts to projects related to emergency, safety and health require approval of the Executive Director with notification to the Board. - o All other transfers involving planned projects within Capital or Expense Major Maintenance require approval of the Executive Director for individual transfer amounts not in excess of \$175,000 with notification to the Board.
+If individual transfer amounts exceed \$175,000, Board approval is required.